Ireland put England under pressure with early wickets

 This content is not available in your location.

-Ireland put England under pressure with early wickets as Joss Buttler is out for a second ball duck and Alex Hales falls cheaply, reducing England to 14-2 as they chase 157 in Melbourne.
+Ireland put England under pressure with early wickets as Jos Buttler is out for a second ball duck and Alex Hales falls cheaply, reducing England to 14-2 as they chase 157 in Melbourne.

 WATCH MORE: Three wickets in seven balls changes game for England